-4.2 C&DH
+C&DH

 The AIM bus uses a distributed command and data handling (C&DH) architecture.
 The majority of all commands and telemetry are carried over a pair of CAN buses.
 By using two buses, the spacecraft can achieve redundancy.
 By default, each node listens to the primary CAN bus.
 If it does not receive a special synchronization message within a specified timeout, it switches to the redundant bus and begins listening.
 This process repeats with the node switching buses until it receives the synchronization message.
-The synchronization messages are generated by the communications node (see below); in the event of a bus failure, an operator would command the spacecraft will switch to the new bus, and receive all of their commands on that bus.
+The synchronization messages are generated by the communications node (see below); in the event of a bus failure. an operator would command the communications node to switch buses.
+Within 60 seconds of a bus switch command, all units in the spacecraft will switch to the new bus, and receive all of their commands on that bus.

 The AIM bus uses industry-standard protocols (the Space Packet Protocol, and the Packet Utilization Standard) to communicate with all nodes.
-The use of a common protocol suite greatly simplifies the entire data link, from the spacecraft to the user, as all communications are in a well-defined format, and the tools for interacting with the spacecraft are proven, off-the-shelf hardware and software.
+The use of a common protocol suite greatly simplifies the entire data link, from the spacecraft to the user, as all communications are in a well-defined format, and the tools for interacting with the spacecraft are proven, offthe-shelf hardware and software.
 Third-party hardware is also easy to integrate into the system, as the protocols used are commonly used in spacecraft hardware.

-The AIM bus uses a pair of on-board computers (OBCs) to perform housekeeping and attitudecontrol tasks.
+The AIM bus uses a pair of on-board computers (OBCs) to perform housekeeping and attitude-control tasks.
 Under normal operations, these are functionally partitioned into a housekeeping computer (HKC), and an attitude determination and control computer (ADCC).
 In the event of a failure of either of these computers, the software on the remaining unit can be merged, so that the single computer performs both tasks, albeit with reduced memory and throughput margins.
 Each OBC is based on a 32 bit microprocessor, and has 2 MB of error-corrected RAM, as well as 2 GB of non-volatile (flash) storage.

-The HKC software is responsible for collecting and storing spacecraft telemetry, providing time synchronization and the storage and release of time-tagged commands.
+The HKC software is responsible for collecting and telemetry, storing spacecraft providing time synchronization and the storage and release of timetagged commands.
 Both the HKC and ADCC software is based on SFL's CANOE operating system.
-This is a priority-driven pre-emptively multi-tasking operating system, with substantial flight heritage (CanX-2, NTS, and AISSat-1 [4]).
+This is a priority-driven pre-emptively multi-tasking operating system, with substantial flight heritage (CanX-2, NTS, BRITE (x2) and AISSat-1[4]).
 The use of pre-emptive multi-tasking substantially simplifies software development, as independent functions can be broken down into separate threads, and thus isolated from each other.